 They pull against the tension, sometimes choking themselves on their collar, and you might think that getting a harness will solve that problem.

 You may be right, but there are important pros and cons to consider when deciding between using a collar or a harness.

 Using A Collar

-There are also slip collars designed for pups that are prone to slipping out of traditional collars.
+There are also slip collars designed for pups who are prone to slipping out of traditional collars.
 These close around the neck when pooches pull or back up without choking, and they prevent dogs from getting loose.
-Slip collars are especially effective for Greyhounds, Bulldogs, and other breeds who either have slim heads or thick necks.

 Using A Harness